tinrt/PSEG/README.md

 # PSEG Research Project

 ## Phase 1
+### This research aims to understand the challenges faced by underprivileged communities in New
+Jersey by analyzing social media and news article content from general online sources using Bing search results.
+Our Dataset contains news articles for more than 350 areas in New Jersey in the past year.
+This research has used text mining techniques and large language models to process the data and perform topic modeling to identify the challenges communities face in New Jersey.
+Sentiment analysis has also been used to detect negative-toned articles and investigate them more.
+The result of the Analysis has been summarized in 3 main indicators, including Weighted Social Negative Index (WSNI), Crime Index, and Social Negative Articles Ratio for each area.
+The final results were presented using two interactive maps and a dashboard summarizing the findings.

 1. [**11_Get_latlong_link**](11_Get_latlong_link.ipynb): Jupiter Notebook will create a dataset containing the Latitude and Longitude of New Jersey Areas and the Bing search link.
    1. [NJ.csv](NJ.csv) is the input for this Notebook